Dental Web Design

 Development and Technical Setup

 Code quality and technical implementation affect everything from search rankings to conversion rates.
-Clean semantic HTML, performance optimization, responsive testing, schema markup, SSL, and full analytics configuration.
+Therefore, clean semantic HTML, performance optimization, responsive testing, schema markup, SSL, and full analytics configuration are essential.

 Technical Setup